schartrand77/orderworks/README.md

 docker compose up --build
 ```

-This starts one service:
+This starts two services:

+- `db` - PostgreSQL `15-alpine` container seeded with a `makerworks` database and an `orderworks` schema (via files in `docker/postgres-init`).
+The data directory persists through `postgres-data` volume.
+Postgres is published on [localhost:5432](http://localhost:5432) so the local Next.js server (`npm run dev`) and psql clients can connect without extra configuration.
+Using Postgres 15 keeps the dockerized workflow aligned with the MakerWorks stack so migrations behave the same in both places.
 - `app` - `node:20` container running `npm run dev` with your working tree bind-mounted for hot reloads.
 It automatically runs `npm install`, `npm run db:generate`, and `npm run db:migrate` before the dev server launches, so the schema is applied.
 The server listens on port `3000` in the container and is exposed at [http://localhost:3001](http://localhost:3001).

-Make sure the MakerWorks v2 stack (or another Postgres instance that contains the MakerWorks data) is already running and exposing Postgres on `localhost:5432`.
-OrderWorks uses `DOCKER_DATABASE_URL` plus an `extra_hosts` entry to resolve `host.docker.internal` inside the container so it can connect to that database.
-Override `DOCKER_DATABASE_URL` in `.env` if your shared Postgres host, port, credentials, or database name differ.
-The first time you point at a MakerWorks database, create the dedicated schema with `psql -h localhost -p 5432 -U postgres -d makerworks -c "CREATE SCHEMA IF NOT EXISTS orderworks;"` (or the equivalent command for your environment) so Prisma can migrate without colliding with MakerWorks enums/tables.
+The default experience is fully self-contained: `app` talks to the `db` service via `DOCKER_DATABASE_URL`, and your local tools point at the same Postgres instance with `DATABASE_URL`.
+If you want the dev container to use the real MakerWorks database instead, override `DOCKER_DATABASE_URL` in `.env` to point at that server (you can also keep the bundled Postgres running locally for non-container dev).
+When targeting an external MakerWorks instance, ensure the `orderworks` schema exists once with `CREATE SCHEMA IF NOT EXISTS orderworks;` so Prisma can migrate without colliding with MakerWorks enums/tables.

 Environment variables (e.g., `MAKERWORKS_WEBHOOK_SECRET`, default `dev-secret`) live inside `.env` and `docker-compose.yml`; tweak them there if needed.
 Stop the stack with: